-Absent the Proposed Action, there would be no changes to land use on the project site, and thus no changes to the portions of the South Street Seaport Historic District and Extension and the East River bulkhead within that area.
-Pier 35 would remain standing and vacant, and a vacant pier shed would remain on Pier 42.
+Potential Architectural Resources in the Study Area Figure 6-8 pier shed would remain on Pier 42.
 Piers 35 and 42 would continue to be inaccessible to the public.
 The New Market Building would remain standing and vacant.
 The esplanade would remain in its current condition.
 The location for Pier 15 would continue to be marked by four pilings.
 The area beneath the elevated FDR Drive would remain unimproved and underutilized.
 The entrance to the BPU would remain directly in front of the BMB, and access to the building would be constrained by nearby traffic lanes.
 As in existing conditions, there would be continuing maintenance on the East River bulkhead.

-In the surrounding area, a number of improvements to streetscapes, open spaces, and the BMB are planned or underway.
+In the surrounding area, a number of improvements to streetscapes, open spaces, and the BMB are planned or under way.
 EDC has issued a request for proposals for the reuse of the BMB, and it is currently contemplated that the building will be transformed into restaurants and a food market.
 Ferries to the planned Fresh Kills Park on Staten Island and to the redeveloped Governors Island could depart from the BMB.
-These uses would be expected to revitalize this recently-restored historic building.
-The East River Waterfront Access project includes improvements to Peck, Catherine, Rutgers, and Montgomery Slips and the upland portion of Pier 42 that are intended to improve pedestrian connections between the East River Waterfront and its neighboring Lower Manhattan areas.
-As part of this project, a new public open space designed to be contextually appropriate to the South Street Seaport Historic District and Extension will be created at Peck Slip.
+These uses would be expected to revitalize this recently restored historic building.
+The East River Waterfront Access Projects include improvements to Peck, Catherine, Rutgers, and Montgomery Slips and the upland portion of Pier 42 that are intended to improve pedestrian connections between the East River waterfront and its neighboring Lower Manhattan areas.
+As part of these projects, a new public open space designed to be contextually appropriate to the South Street Seaport Historic District and Extension will be created at Peck Slip.
 On Pier 17, an additional 25,000 square feet of retail space is expected to be added to the Tin Building.
 As the Tin Building is located within the S/NR-listed boundaries of the South Street Seaport Historic District and Extension, it too is expected to be designed to be contextually appropriate.